 Visuals Must Punctuate Your Ideas and Further Your Narrative

 Make no mistake, we love pretty slides!
 But we strongly believe that unless the slides you are hoping to leverage bear visuals that crystallize your main ideas or further your story, you must edit them.
 Once you’ve outlined your story using the framework, visual tactics such as use of color, shapes, and focal points (“callouts”) will shine a spotlight on your key ideas.
 Another practice that deepens the link between your narrative and your visuals is using active headlines.
 Rather than using vague slide headlines (such as “Q4 Update” or “Industry Trends”), active headlines put the most important message right at the top of the slide.
 They are usually conversational, attention-grabbing, and serve as “chapter headings” for your unfolding story.

 It’s important to add: Powerful visuals and active slide headlines are even more crucial if you aren’t there to present the deck yourself.
 Your narrative must always be clear and speak for itself.

 We are all pressed for time and few of us are scriptwriters or designers.
 So, by all means, leverage slides from those around you!
 But remember, having a clear story framework enhanced by great visuals makes incorporating those slides from your boss or your colleagues much more useful.
 It tells you exactly where everything belongs within the journey.
 It also ensures that every time, you have a solid strategy that elevates the conversation beyond just the obvious.

-If you are ready to evolve from “Frankendecks” to visual stories, you can find out more about our business storytelling workshops for teams: Crafting Strategic Visual Stories and Influencing with Visuals.
+Ready to evolve from “Frankendecks” to visual stories?
+Find out more about our business storytelling workshop for teams.